Garuda Indonesia: SkyTeam

-On 5 March 2014, Garuda Indonesia officially joined the SkyTeam alliance and became its 20th member.
-The inclusion of Garuda Indonesia adds 40 new destinations to SkyTeam's global network and strengthens the alliance presence in Southeast Asia and Australia.
+The inclusion of Garuda Indonesia added 40 new destinations to SkyTeam's global network and strengthened the alliance presence in Southeast Asia and Australia.
 To commemorate the event, the airline repainted an Airbus A330-300, a Boeing 737-800, and a Bombardier CRJ1000 with SkyTeam livery.
 In addition to repainted aircraft, a Boeing 777-300ER was delivered with SkyTeam livery.